Exawind/amr-wind/docs/sphinx/user/inputs_Momentum_Sources.rst

    **type:** String, optional

-   Input file name for table that lists time, wind speed, and wind direction of ABL forcing velocity.
+   Input file name for table that lists time in seconds, wind speed in meters per second, and wind direction in degrees of the ABL forcing velocity.
+Each line in the file should be a sequence of three floats specifying the inputs in that order (e.g., 0.0 8.0 -5.0).